 The shrine of Shah Niamatullah at Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan.

 Shah Niamatullah is reputed to be the spiritual guide of Prince Shah Shuja, who was a guest at the court of the Prince in Rajmahal, prior to coming to Gaur where he eventually settled.
 He died in 1664 and was buried there.

 The so-called Tahkhana is an oblong building, located on the western bank of an expansive tank, now choked with weed.
 The ground floor of the building, accommodating an unspecified number of cells, was built into a part of the leveled embankment of the tank, at water level, whereas the upper floor is level with the surrounding ground of the tomb and the mosque.

 The mosque of Shah Niamatullah at Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan.

 There are seventeen apartments on the upper floor, including the two octagonal chambers in the northeast and southeast corners.
 A domed hammam complex is located on the south and there is a staircase in the southeast corner which leads down to the water’s edge.

 The main apartments in the central block lead into a verandah, with five arched openings on the west, while on its eastern side there is an extremely dilapidated open terrace, partly overlaying the flat roof of the ground floor.

 - Discover the Monuments of Bangladesh, by Dr. Nazimuddin Ahmed

-Have you visited the lost historic city Gaur in Bangladesh?
+Have you visited the lost historic city of Gaur in Bangladesh?
 How fascinating have you found it?
 Which one is your favorite sight in Gaur and why?
 Have I missed something here?
-Share your thoughts and experience with us in comments.
+Share your thoughts and experience with us in the comments.